tzkwkblab/wkblab/publication.md

 #### 査読付国際会議録論文

+1. Hiramatsu Makoto, Wakabayashi Kei, Harashima Jun : Named Entity Recognition by Character-based Word Classification using a Domain Specific Dictionary.
+Proceedings of the 20th International Conference on Computational Linguistics and Intelligent Text Processing, 13 pages, 2019.4
 1. Wakabayashi Kei : Segmentation-based Unsupervised Phrase Detection.
 Proceedings of the 20th International Conference on Information Integration and Web-based Applications & Services, 4 pages, 2018.11
 1. Fukuyama Satoshi, Wakabayashi Kei : Extracting time series variation of topic popularity in microblogs.
 Proceedings of the 20th International Conference on Information Integration and Web-based Applications & Services, 4 pages, 2018.11
 1. Makoto Hiramatsu, Kei Wakabayashi : Encoder-Decoder Neural Networks for Taxonomy Classification.
 Proceedings of the 2018 SIGIR Workshop on eCommerce, 4 pages, 2018.7